 This is D3M letting us know that we have added devices to our Topology diagram that we haven't added to one of our racks yet.

 Now, we can choose to add the new devices to a rack!
 Let's see what happens if we try changing the names of the devices in the rack diagram.

-You'll notice that after bringing in our devices in from our Topology into our Rack diagram using the sync tool, any changes that we make to the devices in the Rack diagram are now automatically synced in the Topology diagram.
+You'll notice that after bringing devices in from our Topology into the Rack diagram using the sync tool, any changes that we make to the devices in the Rack diagram are now automatically synced in the Topology diagram.